Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('gets all project and library variable set variables') and resource ('for a given project').
-It distinguishes from sibling tools by explicitly mentioning what it retrieves versus what get_tenant_variables retrieves, providing clear differentiation.
+The description clearly states it gets all project and library variable set variables for a given project.
+It distinguishes from the sibling tool get_tenant_variables, which retrieves tenant variables.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.